yge58/caffe2-opencv-ndkcamera/README.md

 # Preface

 Hello, welcome.
 The demo deals directly with Android NDK camara C++ api.
 Efficiency is the goal.
-Performance is put at top priority.

 The App is working, but far from finishing.

 Issues and bugs (memory leaks, resource allocation and free, threads concurrency, how to balance workload between threadd and etc ... ) if you see any of them or have any improvement suggestions, please help me by filing as many issues as you want.
 I will be very grateful.

 # Introduction